-Before the invention of central heat and air conditioning, people generally built houses that were designed to be as comfortable and durable as possible for their specific climate.
-In hot climates, they built overhangs to shade windows and protect from rain, high ceilings to let the hot air rise above the people, porches to sit out on when it was hot, and big windows to let in breezes.
-In cold climates, overhangs were smaller to let more sun shine into the house.
+Before the invention of central heat and air conditioning, people generally built houses designed to be as comfortable and durable as possible for their specific climate.
+In hot climates, they built overhangs to shade windows and protect from rain, high ceilings to let the sultry air rise, porches to sit out on when the weather was scorching, and big windows to let in breezes.
+In cold climates, overhangs were smaller to let more sunshine into the house.
 In dry, desert areas, houses were made of masonry that would absorb heat during the day, releasing it at night.

-- If you get a lot of rain where you live, design your house with overhangs and simple roof designs to keep water from backing up into the attic and keep it off the walls.
+- If you get a lot of rain where you live, design your house with overhangs and simple roof designs to prevent water backing up into the attic and keep it off the walls.

-- In almost all climates, avoid west-facing windows – they heat up the house at the end of the day and can overheat during even cold weather.
-I have seen homes that need to turn on the air conditioning in the winter because too much sun comes in.
+- In almost all climates, avoid west-facing windows; they heat up the house at the end of the day and can overheat even during cold weather.
+Some homeowners need to turn on the A/C in mid-winter because too much sun comes in!

-- In cold climates, don’t put too many windows on the north side, especially if you get a lot of wind from that direction – they will lose a lot of heat.
+- In cold climates, don’t put too many windows on the north side of the house, especially if you get a lot of wind from that direction.
+They will lose a lot of heat.

-- Put a lot of windows on the south side of the house all climates, making sure to shade them with overhangs to keep out the heat during hot months.
-Put in windows that open easily, with screens if you live in a buggy area.
+- Put lots of windows on the south side in all climates, shading them with overhangs to keep out heat during summer.
+Install easily openable windows, with screens if you live in a "buggy" area.
 Then open them (and turn off the AC) when the weather is nice.
 You don’t need to heat or air condition your house every minute of every day.
-Take advantage of natural heating and cooling, save money, and enjoy the day.
+Take advantage of natural heating or cooling, save money, and enjoy the day.